 Net Annual Value (NAV) – is a minimum of 5% of the CIV.
 For commercial assessments the adjusted annual rent

 The Valuation of Land Act 1960 (Sections 16,17 & 18) provides that any person who wishes to object against a valuation must lodge the objection with Council within two months from the date of issue of annual or subsequent supplementary rate notices.
 Any such objection must use the prescribed objection form.
-Copies are available from Council’s Property and Rates Department during normal business hours.
+Copies are available from Council’s Rates Department during normal business hours.

 Once a formal objection has been lodged with Council there are specific statutory processes that need to be addressed for the purpose of concluding and resolving the dispute.